Table of Contents

 View on Amazon.com ➜

-Long hikes and trekking trips in Patagonia definitely call for heavy duty trekking poles.
+Long hikes and trekking trips in Patagonia definitely call for heavy-duty trekking poles.
 The notoriously jagged, steep uphill and downhill sections of trails will have your knees aching and thighs burning.
-The use of trekking poles will help distribute your weight, give you some extra balance, and make hiking a little easier.
+The use of trekking poles will help distribute your weight, give you some extra balance, prevent you from falling, and overall make hiking a lot easier.

 View on Amazon.com ➜

-Whether you get caught in the rain or snow, or decide to take a dip in one of the many glacial lakes (season and weather permitting), it pays to have a reliable waterproof action camera.
-This one is great because it’s affordable and waterproof for up to 30 meters.
-You’ll definitely want to capture the best of your experience in Patagonia.
+Whether you get caught in the rain or snow, or decide to take a dip in one of the many glacial lakes (season and weather permitting), it pays to have a reliable, waterproof action camera.
+This one is ideal because it’s affordable and waterproof for up to 30 meters.
+You’ll definitely want to capture the best of your experience in Patagonia and this one is not so delicate that it can’t withstand some adventure too!

 Affordable Waterproof Camera